metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

 training
 ########
-The parameters for the training loop are
+The parameters for training are

 :param batch_size: batch size
 :param num_epochs: number of training epochs